bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^39^ Mary arose in those days and went into the hill country with haste, into a city of Judah, ^40^ and entered into the house of Zacharias and greeted Elizabeth. ^41^ When Elizabeth heard Mary’s greeting, the baby leapt in her womb; and Elizabeth was filled with the Holy Spirit. ^42^ She called out with a loud voice and said, “Blessed are you amongst women, and blessed is the fruit of your womb! ^43^ Why am I so favoured, that the mother of my Lord should come to me? ^44^ For behold, when the voice of your greeting came into my ears, the baby leapt in my womb for joy! ^45^ Blessed is she who believed, for there will be a fulfilment of the things which have been spoken to her from the Lord!”

 ^46^ Mary said, “My soul magnifies the Lord. ^47^ My spirit has rejoiced in God my Saviour, ^48^ for he has looked at the humble state of his servant.
 For behold, from now on, all generations will call me blessed. ^49^ For he who is mighty has done great things for me.
 Holy is his name. ^50^ His mercy is for generations and generations on those who fear him. ^51^ He has shown strength with his arm.
 He has scattered the proud in the imagination of their hearts. ^52^ He has put down princes from their thrones, and has exalted the lowly. ^53^ He has filled the hungry with good things.
-He has sent the rich away empty. ^54^ He has given help to Israel, his servant, that he might remember mercy, ^55^ as he spoke to our fathers, to Abraham and his offspring^^ forever.”
+He has sent the rich away empty. ^54^ He has given help to Israel, his servant, that he might remember mercy, ^55^ as he spoke to our fathers, to Abraham and his offspring^a^ forever.”
-^[1:55 or, seed]
+^a^[**1:55** or, seed]

 ^56^ Mary stayed with her about three months, and then returned to her house.